 All the component parts sound like they should fit together beautifully, and indeed they do – if your recipe is good.
-Too often, something goes wrong – the egg is overcooked and ends up with a chalky or green-ringed yolk, the pork is insufficiently seasoned and bland, the crumb coat is soggy.
+Too often, something goes wrong.
+The egg is overcooked and ends up with a chalky or green-ringed yolk, the pork is insufficiently seasoned and bland, the crumb coat is soggy.
 It’s easy to throw up your hands and say, well, what can you do, it’s just a Scotch egg.
 And then we had a quail’s egg version at our favorite restaurant in Wales, Llys Meddyg, and here’s what happened to our minds.

-OK, admittedly, we were on our honeymoon, and we had had a good amount of whisky at that point, but this was genuinely a turning point in our appreciation of the humble Scotch egg.
+OK, admittedly, we were on our honeymoon, and we had had a good amount of whisky at that point.
+However, this was genuinely a turning point in our appreciation of the humble Scotch egg.
 The outside was beautifully crispy, to the point where you could almost crack it with a knife.
-The pork layer was rich and tasty – I wouldn’t be surprised if it was mixed with a little black pudding.
+The pork was rich and tasty – I wouldn’t be surprised if it was mixed with a little black pudding.
 And the egg was warm and gooey and – did I mention? – was of the teeny tiny quail persuasion.
 So yeah, that was a bit of magic on a plate.

 Admittedly, I haven’t eaten a “native” Scotch egg in years, so I wanted to refresh my memory of what kind of quality item you might find packaged in the chilled goods section of your local Tesco Metro.
 So I asked my Mum.